MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-clouds.md

 ---
 title: Get started with SQL Server 2017 in the Cloud | Microsoft Docs
-description: This quick start tutorial shows how to run the SQL Server 2017 on Linux in the cloud of your choice.
+description: This quickstart tutorial shows how to run the SQL Server 2017 on Linux in the cloud of your choice.
 author: annashres
 ms.author: annashres
 manager: jhubbard